 Scarborough is a conventional gas development located in deepwater in Australia and is operated by Woodside Energy.
-Discovered in 1979, Scarborough lies in block WA-63-R and WA-61-R, with water depth of around 3,088 feet.
+Discovered in 1979, Scarborough lies in block WA-63-R, WA-61-R, WA-67-R, and WA-61-L, with water depth of around 3,088 feet.

-The project is currently in approval stage and is expected to start commercial production in 2026.
-Final investment decision (FID) of the project will be approved in 2021.
-The development cost is expected to be $11,914 m.
+The project is currently in construction stage and is expected to start commercial production in 2026.
+Final investment decision (FID) of the project was approved in 2021.
+The development cost is expected to be $5,700 m.
 The Scarborough conventional gas development will involve the drilling of approximately seven wells and includes FPU and subsea trees.

 Field participation details